The IRC in Salt Lake City, UT

 Once they acclimate to their new environment, refugees often thrive and contribute to their communities, building careers, purchasing homes, gaining citizenship.

-Join us at our inaugural Breaking Bread Dinner to welcome newly arrived refugee families to Salt Lake City!
+Join us at Breaking Bread, a family style dinner to welcome newly arrived refugees to Salt Lake City!

 Across the nation, the IRC’s U.S. Programs resettles over 10,000 refugees each year.
 And here in Utah we are doing our part, resettling over 500 refugees from more than a dozen countries.
 Refugees bring a wealth of talent and resilience that add cultural richness and diversity to the fabric of our community.
 The humanitarian goodwill and spirit of volunteerism in Utah have been tremendous, clearly a tribute to the citizens in our state.
 Refugees are welcome in Utah, and it is a privilege to be part of this dynamic and welcoming community.Patrick PoulinPatrick Poulin is director of the IRC's Salt Lake City office.